 Our group would gather around the campfire, chatting and stargazing

 Near the Equator, the sun sets early and it became a nightly tradition for our group to gather around the campfire, chatting and stargazing.
-As we travelled through Tanzania, our remoteness meant there was virtually no light pollution.
+As we traveled through Tanzania, our remoteness meant there was virtually no light pollution.
 Whenever we looked up at the night sky, you could see the Milky Way with a naked eye – it was pretty magical.

 After the Bush Rover Suites, we moved onto a place called Little Okavango Camp on the shores of Lake Victoria – an elevated lodge with walkways, suspended over the flooded grasslands of Africa’s largest lake.